hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 So I guess maybe I won't get that job.
 Darn.

-But this code was unnecessary, I could have gotten this evaluation by drag-dropping the CV and job description to ChatGPT manually.
+But this code was unnecessary, I could have gotten this evaluation by simply drag-dropping the CV and job description to ChatGPT manually.
 Let's make it more useful.

-# Code example 3
+# Code example 3: Multiple candidate evaluation

-Let's say we have several open positions and lots of CVs to deal with.
+Let's say we lots of CVs to evaluate for a job.
 Here's an updated version of the code that can compare multiple CVs.

 Again, the code was mostly written by AI.
-I gave it the code above, and told it something like "Make it possible to evaluate multiple candidates for the same job, and then compare the candidates and give a final recommendation".
-The resulting code worked fine, but I made some tweaks to the prompts.
+I gave it the code above as context, and wrote the prompt like this:

+> Make it possible to evaluate multiple candidates for the same job (all files in a given folder), and then compare the candidates and generate a final recommendation.

+The resulting code worked mostly fine, but I made some tweaks to the prompts.

+Again, you don't need to read the code in detail, but do look at the prompts.

 ```javascript
 import { config } from "dotenv";